Abiquiu Dam

 Abiquiu Dam is a dam on the Rio Chama, located about 60 mi northwest of Santa Fe in Rio Arriba County, New Mexico, United States.
+It impounds the Rio Chama to form Abiquiu Lake.
+It is one of the four United States Army Corps of Engineers projects for flood and sediment control on the Rio Grande system, operating in conjunction with Cochiti Dam, Galisteo Dam and Jemez Canyon Dam.

 Description

 Built and operated by the U.S. Army Corps of Engineers (USACE), the dam is an earth embankment structure 354 ft high and 1800 ft long, containing 11.8 million cubic yards (9,022,000 m^{3}) of fill.
-The dam forms Abiquiu Lake, one of the largest lakes in New Mexico, with a full storage capacity of 1369000 acre feet and 5200 acre of water.
+Abiquiu Lake, one of the largest lakes in New Mexico, has a full storage capacity of 1369000 acre feet and 5200 acre of water.
 To date, the reservoir has never filled to capacity, with a record high of 402258 acre feet, 29.4% of full pool, on June 22, 1987.
 The dam's primary purpose is flood control, in addition to irrigation and municipal water storage, and hydroelectric generation.

 History

 The first proposal for a flood control dam on the Rio Chama was introduced in the Flood Control Act of 1948.
 The original plans called for the construction of a low dam at Chamita, about 20 mi downstream of the present site of Abiquiu Dam.
 In the 1950s a dam at Abiquiu was added to the project, and it was later determined that a single high dam at this site would be sufficient.
 In the subsequent Flood Control Act of 1960, the Chamita dam was removed from the project.
 Construction of Abiquiu Dam began in 1956 and the river was diverted in July 1959.
 Limited flood control operations began in 1962 and the dam was completed on February 5, 1963, at a cost of $21.2 million.